47 Maple Avenue,

-Established in 2017, nominees had to be individual advisor team/offices with a defined contribution book of business, in a single physical location.
+Established in 2017, nominees had to be individual advisor team/offices with a defined contribution book of business.
 To be considered, firms had to submit responses to an application form, including information about their practices, notably their defined contribution (DC) assets under advisement.
 The list is created and conducted by the National Association of Plan Advisors, an affiliate organization of the American Retirement Association, a non-profit association.
 No fee is charged to participate.
 The rating is not indicative of the nominee’s future performance.
-This year there were 305 submissions, with 300 on the final list.

 The Financial Times 401 Top Retirement Advisors 2018